Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Related Work

 \section{Related Work}

-\textbf{{MRI Imputation.}} Data incompleteness is a prevalent challenge in various medical AI applications.
-Considering the limited accessibility of comprehensive medical data, deep learning models have been applied to generate various missing targets \cite{cao2023autoencoder,dayarathna2023deep,ozbey2023unsupervised,gungor2023adaptive}.
-For example, \cite{pan2018synthesizing} proposed a 3D cycle-GAN model to generate the corresponding PET from MRI to aid in Alzheimer’s disease diagnosis.
-An image-to-image translation model was developed in \cite{wang2023quantitative} to synthesize the cerebral blood volume data from standard MRI modalities, enhancing its clinical applicability.
+\textbf{MRI Modality Imputation.} Modality incompleteness is a prevalent challenge in various medical imaging applications.
+To address this, deep learning models have been widely applied to impute the missing data, in particular via cross-modality translation \cite{cao2023autoencoder,dayarathna2023deep,ozbey2023unsupervised,gungor2023adaptive}.
+For example, \cite{pan2018synthesizing} proposed a Cycle-GAN model to generate the corresponding PET from MRI to aid in Alzheimer’s disease diagnosis.
+An image-to-image translation model was proposed in \cite{wang2023quantitative} to synthesise the cerebral blood volume data from standard MRI modalities, enhancing its clinical applicability.

-Recent studies have focused on unified MRI imputation.
-For instance, MMSYN \cite{chartsias2017multimodal} proposed to learn a modality-invariant latent representation that can be decoded into different MRI modalities.
-MMGAN \cite{sharma2019missing} employed GAN models to improve the synthesis quality.
-MMT \cite{liu2023one} utilized a Swin Transformer with modality-dependent queries to generate missing modalities.
-M2DN \cite{meng2024multi} applied a diffusion model with binary conditional codes to specify different imputation tasks.
-Furthermore, \cite{zhang2024unified} explored the use of modality-shared and modality-specific modules to improve unified imputation performance, and \cite{dalmaz2024one} incorporated federated learning for multi-modal MRI synthesis.
+Recent studies have focused on unified MRI imputation \ie, using a single model to perform imputation for different modalities.
+For instance, MMGAN \cite{sharma2019missing} employed the GAN model to improve the synthesis quality.
+MMT \cite{liu2023one} utilised a Swin Transformer with modality-dependent queries to generate missing modalities.
+M2DN \cite{meng2024multi} employed a diffusion model with binary conditional codes to specify different imputation tasks.
+Furthermore, \cite{zhang2024unified} explored the use of modality-shared and modality-specific modules to improve unified imputation performance. \cite{dalmaz2024one} incorporated federated learning for multi-modal MRI synthesis.
+MMHVAE \cite{dorent2025unified} proposed a mixture-of-expert model in the variational auto-encoder architecture for modality translation. \cite{tudosiu2024realistic} applied an auto-regressive generation pipeline for brain MRI synthesis, ensuring morphological consistency. \cite{zhang2025structure} improves latent diffusion using specific and shared encoders, and \cite{song2026learning} achieves adaptive interactions among different channels.

-Nevertheless, most existing unified approaches still operate in a pixel-to-pixel inter-modality transformation scheme.
-In contrast, our proposed CodeBrain framework performs inter-modality transformation at the quantized latent code level and synthesizes a missing modality with the predicted code plus the extracted common features, which achieves a more robust mapping across modalities and eliminates the need for modality-specific modules.
+Most existing unified approaches perform pixel-to-pixel modality translation.
+In contrast, our CodeBrain performs cross-modality translation in the quantised latent space, predicting the code for a missing modality and synthesising its image with both the predicted code and the extracted common features.
+It offers a flexible framework and eliminates the need for designing modality-specific modules.